Mark-Prime/awesome-Melies-addons/README.md

 4. Done!

 You don't even need to restart Méliès for it to take effect, just close and re-open the settings menu.

+## How to contribute

+If you have an addon you'd like to contribute, feel free to submit a pull request or just message me in the Méliès discord.
+If I like it and feel that it fits the list, I'll add it.